OutsideXbox: History

 OutsideXbox was launched in 2012 by the then EuroGamer Network (now Gamer Network) as a website focused on Xbox gaming and its community.
 The founding members all had previous games journalism experience: Andy Farrant was part of Inside Xbox in Europe; Jane Douglas was working with GameSpot; and Mike Channell previously worked for the magazine PC Format and was the UK deputy editor of the Official Xbox Magazine.
 The group expanded in 2016 to include a second channel, Outside Xtra, to cover the wider games industry beyond Xbox.
 New members included Luke Westaway, previously a CNET senior editor and contributor to Nintendo Life; and Ellen Rose, who worked for Attention Seekers' official Xbox channel Xbox On.

+Outside Xbox reached one million subscribers in July 2015.

+In February 2018, OutsideXbox and the rest of the Gamer Network, was acquired by ReedPOP, a subsidiary of RELX Group.
 In 2019, Douglas was named as one of the 100 Most Influential Women in the UK games industry for her work at OutsideXbox.

-On 24 June 2021 Hitman 3 released featured contracts on the Dartmoor map curated by Farrant, Douglas and Channell focused on stealth, poison, and explosions.
+On 24 June 2021, Hitman 3 released featured contracts on the Dartmoor map curated by Farrant, Douglas and Channell focused on stealth, poison and explosions.
 This was part of the game's Season 3 Seven Deadly Sins DLC content, specifically Act 3: Season of Sloth.

+Douglas made cameo appearances as a Sixer in Ready Player One and a scientist in Jurassic World: Dominion.

+Outside Xtra reached one million subscribers in June 2023.
+Westaway announced his departure from the channel on 10 April 2024, with his final video airing on 3 May, though he continues to appear regularly on the Oxventure channel.
+The Gamer Network was acquired by IGN, a subsidiary of Ziff Davis, in May 2024.